Ximmerse/Rhino-X/en/advanced.md

 # Advanced Tutorial

-This guide builds on top of Getting Started, futher explaining the concepts used in SDK and advanced SDK usages.
+This guide builds on top of Getting Started tutorial, futher explaining the concepts and advanced SDK usages.